sarvarip/MachineLearningR/README.md

 # MachineLearningR
-Logistic and linear regression scripts using cross-validation for both parameter search and model evaluation
+Logistic and linear regression scripts with cross-validation for both parameter search and model evaluation using glmnet